vivaria/edisonrul.ing/README.md

 ## FIRE TROOPER

-*   "Fire Trooper's" effect is a Trigger Effect.
+*   "Fire Trooper"'s effect is a Trigger Effect.
 Sending "Fire Trooper" to the Graveyard is a cost.

 ## FIREBIRD